-This subject has been designed to enhance and strengthen students' literacy skills in a range of key areas, with a focus on developing critical thinking skills through readers and writers' notebooks.
-Students will cultivate collaborative and communication skills through their work in book clubs; also developing leadership and social and cultural awareness in their discussions.
-Students will utilise a range of ICT literacy skills across the curriculum as they develop and demonstrate their learning and understanding in a variety of formative and summative assessment tasks which enable them to show their curiosity, initiative and adaptability.
+In Year 8 English you will continue to improve and strengthen your literacy skills in a range of areas, with a focus on developing your thinking skills through your readers and writers' notebooks.
+You will work closely with classmates by working in book clubs, developing your leadership and social and cultural skills through your discussions.
+You will use a range of ICT skills to communicate and show your abilities in completing a range of learning tasks across the year.

-Year 7 English focuses on developing students' skills in reading, writing and speaking & listening through the use of the readers and writers workshop program.
-Students will respond to a range of texts, many of their own choice, in their own readers' notebooks.
-They will cultivate specific skills using reading and writing strategies which will be developed and enhanced through mini-lessons demonstrated by the teacher.
-Students will then have the opportunity to practice and develop their own skills and responses in their notebooks and in formal pieces of writing.
-Students will study texts such as poetry, short stories, non-fiction texts and novels.
-The specific focuses in Year 7 will be as follows:
+Year 8 English focuses on developing your skills in reading, writing and speaking & listening through your participation in the readers and writers workshop program.
+You will respond to a range of texts, many of your own choice, in your own readers' notebook.
+You will learn and improve your skills using reading and writing strategies which will be demonstrated by the teacher.
+You will then have the opportunity to practise and develop these skills and responses in your notebooks and in formal pieces of writing.
+You will study texts such as poetry, short stories, non-fiction texts, films and novels.